 While a mechanical depth gauge is not as useful to a professional diver as a digital depth gauge, which offers an array of functions, beyond just depth, particularly maximum depth.
 Although, this should be really fun to use for non-professional divers that like to know how deep underwater they are.

 It comes with the same innovative adjustable clasp as the original, and the same waterproof presentation box set and strap changing tool, however, instead of an additional steel bracelet, this set comes with an additional black rubber strap (Ref.
 01 733 7675 4754-Set RS).
-Retail price is $3500.
+The retail price is $3500.